- Information

 Travel Safe During COVID-19

-A note from Morocco Meta Adventures:
+– A note from Morocco Meta Adventures : Luxurious Private Tour

-- Regular temperature checks for staff.
+- Regular temperature checks for staff

-- Regularly sanitized high-traffic areas.
+- Regularly sanitized high-traffic areas

-- Temperature checks for tour participants upon arrival.
+- Temperature checks for tour participants upon arrival

-- Guides are required to regularly wash hands.
+- Guides required to regularly wash hands

-- Hand sanitizer is available to travelers and staff.
+- Hand sanitizer available to travelers and staff

-- Transportation vehicles are regularly sanitized
+- Transportation vehicles regularly sanitized.

 Overview